working-agile/price-calculator/README.md

 ### What is this repository for? ###

-* Refactoring for basic clean coding principles
+* Refactoring for basic clean coding and SOLID principles

+### Branches

+* 1-price-calculator-manual-test: no documentation is found, only a "manual" automated test.
+* 1-price-calculator-with-unit-test: code is covered by unit tests.

 ### Business Rules